 In addition to using recycled materials, we’ve transitioned the cotton in our knicker gussets to be 100% organic and GOTS certified.
 Organic and natural fabrics are some of our priority materials with regards to low environmental impact, and so, we launched our first ever organic cotton lingerie range this year.
-For future seasons, we plan to replace fabrics which don’t meet our sustainability standards (such as microfibre), with fabrics that have a high sustainability rating, such as Tencel modal.
-We also intentionally avoid fabrics which, although natural, have a large environmental impact, such as silk.
-We use self-assessment standards, including the HIGG Index, to help us grade the sustainability rating of each garment and fabric in order to make the right decisions when planning our designs.
+We use self-assessment standards, including the HIGG Materials Sustainability Index (MSI), to help us grade the sustainability rating of each garment and fabric in order to make the right decisions when planning our designs.

-83% of the raw materials used within our collections are recycled or natural and organic, and we'll continue our mission to increase the content of sustainable fabric within each garment, as far as possible.
+Currently, 83% of the raw materials used within our collections contain fibres which are recycled or natural and organic.
+Our mission is to increase the content of responsible materials within each garment, as far as possible.

 We work around this issue in a few ways.
-Firstly, we tread cautiously when planning our quantities for future seasons, which is often the reason behind why we sell out of certain sizes so quickly.
+Firstly, we tread cautiously when planning our quantities for future seasons.
+We sometimes get it wrong and that’s why we’ll have items left for sale, but ultimately, we don’t plan our collections with the intention of allocating a lot of stock towards sale periods.
 We also limit the number of options, styles and sizes we produce, which means we’re able to achieve a higher sell-through per style, and therefore minimise excess stock at the end of the season.
 Finally, we use the same fabrics and trims multiple seasons in a row, which means we’re consolidating fabrics as much as possible to avoid material wastage.

 We use the above methods to minimise inventory as much as possible, but, if we are left with any unsold items or samples, we either sell these at a sample sale, donate them to charity, or recycle anything that cannot be worn with SOEX.
 Ultimately, we make sure that nothing ever goes to waste.